mahdiatubly/Full_DevOps_RoadMap/Kubernetes.md

 Then run `create -f` command as with other type of kurbenetes components.

 3- LoadBalancer: used to provide a single IP address to user where the app is deployed on multiple pods and each has different IP address.
-This service is not offered in all environements, it's just on some cloud services provided by some of the vendors like Google and AWS.To create a a LoadBalancer follwo the structure of the following file:
+This service is not offered in all environements, it's just on some cloud services provided by some of the vendors like Google and AWS (tacks the place of nodePort in those env.'s).To create a a LoadBalancer follwo the structure of the following file:

                 ```
                 apiVersion: v1